-The most important revenue stream is the Automotive sales revenue (which includes revenues related to sale of new Model S, Model X and Model 3 vehicles, including access to Supercharger network, internet connectivity, Autopilot, full self-driving and over-the-air software updates, as well as sales of regulatory credits to other automotive manufacturers) with over $17 billion, followed by automotive leasing with over $880 millions and services and other with over £1.3 billion.
+The most important revenue stream is the Automotive sales revenue (which includes revenues related to the sale of new Model S, Model X and Model 3 vehicles, including access to Supercharger network, internet connectivity, Autopilot, full self-driving, and over-the-air software updates, as well as sales of regulatory credits to other automotive manufacturers) with over $17 billion, followed by automotive leasing with over $880 millions and services and other with over £1.3 billion.

 And to be sure, this was all but a linear process.
 As Elon Musk highlighted, Tesla’s success was far from taken for granted.
 The worst near to death experience was in 2018 when Tesla wasn’t able to hit its production target, in what Musk called a “production hell.”

 That funding round completed 6pm on Christmas Eve in 2008.
 Last hour of last day possible, as investors were leaving town that night & we were 3 days away from bankruptcy.
 I put in all money I had, didn’t own a house & had to borrow money from friends to pay rent.
 Difficult time.

 Tesla is vertically integrated, as its pipeline goes from manufacturing to direct sales of its vehicles.